SzGregG/Tryhackme/README.md

 - *Web Application Firewall (WAF):* Inspects incoming traffic, allowing or blocking it.
 Usually integrated into CDNs.
 Works from rules defined (e.g.: 5 requests per minute limit to a specific page).

 ## Windows Security Monitoring
+### Windows Logging for SOC
+Events, such as file creation, starting a program or logging into a laptop are all processed by the OS and logged.
+For windows they are stored in a binary format at "C:\Windows\System32\winevt\Logs".
+On Windows logs can be also viewed and read in the Event Viewer.